IdrissaD/JOSM_presets/README.md

 ## MtbSingletrack Presets

-I wasn't fully satisfied by all the presets available for tagging mtb trails, especially singletracks.
-I wanted to have all the useful tags and a detailed description of their values, because I was fed up with the need to have mtb:scale, mtb:scale:uphill, smoothness or sac_scale wiki pages open next to JOSM.
+I wasn't fully satisfied by all the presets available for tagging trails from a mountainbiker point of view.
+I wanted one having all the useful tags and a detailed description of their values, because I was tired of having `mtb:scale`, `mtb:scale:uphill`, `smoothness` or `sac_scale` wiki pages open next to JOSM.
+This preset is only intended to tag singletracks (''highway = path''), as other presets are already perfect for doubletracks.Tags are ordered by importance.

-Available in JOSM and at this address: https://josm.openstreetmap.de/wiki/Presets/MtbSingletrack
+Available through the JOSM presets search engine and at this address: https://josm.openstreetmap.de/wiki/Presets/MtbSingletrack

 ## Presets I took inspiration from